Geoguesser/MSHackGeoGuesser/README.md

 npm install
 ```

 4. Now you should be able to run the program locally.
-Start the program in both the root directory and the `server\` directory.
+Start the program in both the root directory and the `server/` directory.

 ```
-npm start
+cd client/ && npm start
 ```